 Plaquenil® (hydroxychloroquine), an anti-malarial medication, is often used to treat inflammatory or autoimmune disorders like lupus, juvenile idiopathic arthritis, and rheumatoid arthritis.
 Autoimmune conditions occur when the body’s immune system attacks healthy cells, causing vulnerability to infections.

 Among the disease-modifying anti-rheumatic drugs (DMARDs), Plaquenil reduces the immune system’s response to potential infections, but in some cases, it can cause permanent vision damage.
 This side effect hasn’t always been noticed or diagnosed despite warnings.
-Some doctors and eye care specialists haven’t checked Plaquenil patients regularly for toxic damage to the retina, the light-sensitive tissue at the back of the eye.
+Some doctors and eye care specialists have failed to check Plaquenil patients regularly for toxic damage to the retina, the light-sensitive tissue at the back of the eye.

 - skin rashes